+Additional Considerations - 2021 Financial Concerns

-The 2021 budgeting process was initiated in early August, and due to the uncertainty surrounding the COVID-19 pandemic administration will be faced with many factors to consider when creating the 2021 budget.
-Outlined below are some of the major expected impacts to the remaining operating year, into 2021 and potentially into the forecast years of 2022-2025.
+Outlined below are some of the major expected impacts to 2021 and potentially into the forecast years of 2022-2025.

-- Continued revenue declines - Postponement of 2021 MPAC Assessment Adjustment:
+Continued revenue declines

-As a cost relieving measure for residents, the Municipal Property Assessment Corporation (MPAC)2, has deferred the introduction of new assessment values from 2021 to 2022.
+Postponement of 2021 MPAC Assessment Adjustment As a cost relieving measure for residents, the Municipal Property Assessment Corporation (MPAC)2, has deferred the introduction of new assessment values from 2021 to 2023.